Andrzej Proskurowski: Research

 Complexity of Combinatorial Optimization Problems

-Here is the list of recent publications
+Here is the list of my recent publications